FAULT FINDING GUIDE

 Step 2 — Visual Inspection

-Visual inspection must come before testing.
-Many faults are visible to the naked eye, and identifying them visually is faster than finding them with instruments.
-Key things to look for:
+Visual inspection comes before testing.
+Many faults are visible to the naked eye, and finding them that way is faster than finding them with instruments.

-• Scorch marks or discolouration — on accessories, terminals, or cable insulation.
-Indicates overheating at a connection or arcing.
+• Scorch marks or discolouration on accessories, terminals or cable insulation — evidence of overheating at a connection, or of arcing.

-• Physical damage — to cables (nail or staple through a cable), accessories (cracked faceplate), or equipment (mechanical impact).
+• Physical damage to cables (a nail or staple through a cable), accessories (a cracked faceplate) or equipment (mechanical impact).

-• Water ingress — moisture in junction boxes, conduit, or fitting bodies.
-A common cause of insulation failure and RCD tripping.
+• Water ingress in junction boxes, conduit or fitting bodies — a common cause of insulation failure and of RCD tripping.

-• Loose connections — open junction boxes and accessory back boxes and check for loose terminals.
-Loose connections cause voltage drop, heating, and arcing.
+• Loose connections.
+Open junction boxes and accessory back boxes and check the terminals.
+Loose connections cause voltage drop, heating and arcing.

-• Tripped devices — MCBs, RCDs, thermal overloads on equipment.
-Always check these before reaching for a test instrument.
+• Tripped devices — MCBs, RCDs, and thermal overloads on equipment.
+Check these before reaching for a test instrument.

 Document fault findings with photos on your phone

-Elec-Mate's EICR app allows you to attach photos directly to coded observations, creating a full visual record of the fault and its location.
+Elec-Mate's EICR app lets you attach photos directly to coded observations, creating a full visual record of the fault and its location.

 04 · Fault Finding Guide